|COME, Holy Spirit, Creator blest,|

 8x12 - $25.00

 12x18 - $50.00

 8x20 - $50.00

 24x36 - $150.00

-Shipping covers the costs of my driving to and fro (gas money), my purchasing of the container (shipping tubes for the bigger ones) in which to ship your item, and the actual postage.
+Shipping covers the costs of purchasing the container (shipping tubes for the bigger ones) and mailers in which to ship your item, and then for the actual postage.